singhasiri-i/random-animal/README.md

 > **Language**: React JavaScript

 > **Description**: A simple page to get random animals; when clicking on the heart icon, the icon will get bigger every time.
+To start the project, please run for `npm start`.

 > **Project preview**: